brianaydemir/criticalmaas-nbmg-import/README.md

        poetry install --sync

+4. Copy `.env.template` to `.env`, and set all the keys.

-4. Scrape NBMG's website for maps to download.
+5. Scrape NBMG's website for maps to download.

        poetry run python3 -m macrostrat.nbmg_import.scrape > urls.txt

-5. Run the download script, saving the output into a log file.
+6. Run the download script, saving the output into a log file.

        xargs -a urls.txt -d "\n" poetry run python3 -m macrostrat.nbmg_import.download 2>&1 | tee -a download.log